 Fantasmic! may be a different story as the show can be very popular on busy days.
 While I don’t necessarily think it’s worth a FastPass, if you have an extra one after you completed the first 3 or 4 and Fantasmic! has some availability then go ahead and book it.
 If you don’t end up getting a FastPass for it then go to the 2nd showing of Fantasmic! (if available) or show up about half an hour before the first showing.
 Really this would be the 2nd FastPass to get in Tier 2 but then you wouldn’t be able to get a 4th at all that day.

 With that in mind, we recommend getting a FastPass reservation for Indiana Jones Epic Stunt Spectacular.
 It’s our favorite stage show at Hollywood Studios.
 The other route for the 2nd FastPass in Tier 2 is to get one that takes little time (MuppetVision is the fastest) and then you’ll be able to get your fourth FastPass quicker.

 The obvious choice in Tier 2 is Star Tours, which is a fun attraction that remains pretty popular in Hollywood Studios.
 While the standby wait isn’t terrible, it’s also higher than any of these other shows.
 Not to mention the ride is much better than the shows offered.

 Here’s my ranking for the Tier 2 attractions:

 What do you think of my rankings for FastPass+ in the Studios?
 Do you have any tips that you would add?
 Let me know in the comments.
+Planning a trip to Walt Disney World?
+Check out our Planning Guide here.
 If you enjoy our content then please like our social media pages and subscribe to the blog.
 You can do both of those things on the right side of this page.
 Thank you for reading!